imgag/ngs-bits/doc/GSvar/cnv_analysis_clincnv.md

 * number of regions (exons/bins)
 * affected genes
 * copy-number change
-* log-likelyhood: logarithm of the ratio between likelihoods of the *no CN change model* vs the *CN equal to the reported state model* (bigger is better)
+* log-likelihood: logarithm of the ratio between likelihoods of the *no CN change model* vs the *CN equal to the reported state model* (bigger is better)
 * potential AF: frequency of the copy-number change in the analyzed cohort, i.e. the 100-200 most similar samples *(Note: this can deviate from the population allele frequency, especially for rare CNVs)*
 * q-value: p-value corrected for the number of CNVs detected (smaller is better)